ardatezcan1/ardatezcan1/README.md

 I am Arda Tezcan

-I am working as a Cloud Big Data engineer.
+I am working as a Data Engineer.

 My areas of interest are data, images, signal processing and AI.
 I am curious about open-source projects.